 Nothing stands still for long in Birmingham - new events, festivals, and attractions are constantly popping up.
 Here's what you need to check out!

-Whether you're social, creative or ambitious at heart, be you at Birmingham City University.
-There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city - you'll be at the heart of it all!
-Experience our state-of-the-art facilities at one of our Open Days in 2018.Book your place
+There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city - study here and you'll be at the heart of it all!
+Explore the city for yourself when you visit one of our Open Days in 2018.Book your place

 Food and drink